kahlil/gulp-scaffold/README.md

 git clone http://github.com/distilledhype/gulp-scaffold
 ```

-Then install all the dendencies with
+Then install all the dependencies with

 ```js
 npm install